flame/blis/docs/BLISObjectAPI.md

-## Mutator function reference
+## Object mutator function reference

 Notes for interpreting function descriptions:
   * Object mutator functions allow the caller to modify certain properties of objects.
   * The user should be extra careful about modifying properties after objects are created.
 For typical use of these functions, please study the example code provided in [examples/oapi](https://github.com/flame/blis/tree/master/examples/oapi).
   * The list of mutators below is much shorter than the list of accessor functions provided in the previous section.
 Most mutator functions should *not* be called by users (unless you know what you are doing).
-For a full list of accessor functions, please see [frame/include/bli_obj_macro_defs.h](https://github.com/flame/blis/tree/master/frame/include/bli_obj_macro_defs.h), though most users will most likely not need methods beyond those documented below.
+For a full list of mutator functions, please see [frame/include/bli_obj_macro_defs.h](https://github.com/flame/blis/tree/master/frame/include/bli_obj_macro_defs.h), though most users will most likely not need methods beyond those documented below.

 ---